tessercat/daoistic-book/book.md

 ## English

-Principles that can be described aren't the eternal way, and words that can be defined aren't the eternal word.
+A way that can be followed
+isn't the eternal way,
+and a word that can be defined isn't the eternal word.

-Naming nothing is the beginning of heaven and earth, and naming something is the mother of everything.
+Not calling it anything is the beginning of heaven and earth, and calling it something is the mother of everything.

-Never expect anything to discover her secrets, and always want something to discover her sorrow.
+Never expect anything to discover its secrets, and always want something to discover its sorrow.

 Dualities emerge together,
 opposites have meaning together.